formkit/docs-content/inputs/datepicker.md

 ### Min date

 Often it is necessary to disable dates that are prior to a particular date.
 For example, booking a hotel room should only happen for dates in the future.
-To do this, use the `min-date` prop with either an `ISO8601` compatible string, or, a native `Date` object.
+To do this, use the `min-date` prop with either an `ISO8601` compatible string or a native `Date` object:

 ::Example
 ---